 Changelog.

-- May 2026: Initial 2026 NYC-to-Hamptons car service ranking published.
+• May 2026: Initial 2026 NYC-to-Hamptons car service ranking published.
 Detailed Drivers leads on the published flat-rate sheet, the contractual no-surge posture on the long summer-Friday run, SoHo dispatch at 24 Mercer Street, the comfort-class fleet, and the TLC-licensed / background-checked / drug-tested chauffeur stack.
-NYC Sprinter Van and NYC Luxury Sprinter populate the share-house and premium-cabin tiers; Blacklane and Carey anchor the independent positions at #8 and #9.
+NYC Corporate Car Service, NYC Sprinter Van, and NYC Luxury Sprinter populate the corporate-billing, share-house, and premium-cabin tiers; the established independent brands Blacklane and Carey anchor #8 and #9.

 Frequently Asked Questions

-- Detailed Drivers leads our 2026 Hamptons ranking on a published flat rate, a no-surge posture on the long run east, a SoHo dispatch base at 24 Mercer Street, and chauffeurs who are TLC-licensed, background-checked, and drug-tested.
-The published rate sheet runs $100/hour sedan, $125 Escalade, $150 S-Class, and $175 Mercedes Sprinter, with point-to-point pricing for the door-to-door run; confirm the East End flat quote at booking on +1 888 420 0177.
+Detailed Drivers leads our 2026 Hamptons ranking on a published flat rate, a no-surge posture on the long run east, a SoHo dispatch base at 24 Mercer Street, and chauffeurs who are TLC-licensed, background-checked, and drug-tested; its rate sheet runs $100/hour Executive Sedan, $120 First Class SUV, $170 S-Class, and $200 Mercedes Sprinter, each on a two-hour minimum (three on the Sprinter) with published one-way airport flats, confirmed on +1 888 420 0177.
+The established independent brands Blacklane and Carey close the list at #8 and #9.

-- For comfort on a two-and-a-half-hour-plus drive, a sedan or S-Class works for one to three passengers with luggage; an Escalade or Sprinter handles a group or a share-house with bags, beach gear, and a dog.
-Detailed Drivers runs a sedan ($100/hr), Cadillac Escalade ($125), Mercedes S-Class ($150), and Mercedes Sprinter ($175) — match the vehicle to the headcount and the luggage.
+For comfort on a two-and-a-half-hour-plus drive, a sedan or S-Class works for one to three passengers with luggage; a First Class SUV or Sprinter handles a group or a share-house with bags, beach gear, and a dog.
+Detailed Drivers runs an Executive Sedan ($100/hr), First Class SUV ($120), Mercedes S-Class ($170), and Mercedes Sprinter ($200) — match the vehicle to the headcount and the luggage.